sjbylo/container-workshop/04-share-your-container-image/README.md

 been created"
 1. On the next "Setup Build Trigger" page:
     1. select the Github organisation.
 Click "Continue"
     1. Select the repository "flask-vote-app"
 1. Click Continue
-1. Leave "Trigger for all branches and tags" as default and
+    1. Leave "Trigger for all branches and tags" as default
-1. CLick Contnue
+1. Click Contnue
     1. Select "/Dockerfile" as the path to dockefile
 1. Click on Continue
     1. Context should be "/"
 1. Click on Continue until it's complete!

 You can start the build, either by clicking on the 'Start New Build" button or by commiting your